jared-m-peg/jared-m-peg/README.md

 https://github.com/jared-m-peg/jared-m-peg/blob/main/Guide_RouterOS7.md

 🔹 Building a Software Program from its Source Code
-Building/running a Java application from source, Git/GitHub, Apache Ant, JDK 8, Windows CMD/PowerShell, GPG/OpenPGP signature verification, SHA256 checksum verification, digital signature checking, environment variable/PATH configuration, and batch scripting.
-https://github.com/jared-m-peg/jared-m-peg/blob/main/building-from-source-code.md
+Built an open-source Java application from source on Windows, configured Git, Apache Ant, and JDK 1.8; verified downloaded dependencies using GPG/OpenPGP signatures, SHA256 checksums, and Windows digital signatures; configured system environment variables; compiled the application using Ant; validated and executed the resulting JAR; and created a Windows batch launcher.
+Documented the complete reproducible process in GitHub Markdown. https://github.com/jared-m-peg/jared-m-peg/blob/main/building-from-source-code.md

 🔹 Reformatting a Bootable USB Flash Drive Using the Command Line on Windows 10